lisp-mirror/lserver/README.md

     (commands-from-path)

-Then instead of defining the `eval` and `say` commands in the configuration file itself, you can create the following files `eval.lisp` and `say.lisp` under the `commands` subdirectory:
+Instead of defining the `eval` and `say` commands directly in the configuration file, you can create the following files `eval.lisp` and `say.lisp` under the `commands` subdirectory:

     ;;;; eval.lisp